This activity page shows which transactions are running when the page was loaded or last refreshed. There are 2 specific variations on this page:

 |Request per Second||This is the current average number of web request transactions that are completed per second.|

-In the top right, under the menu buttons you will see the memory state overview.
-It is displayed in the following four columns :
+In the top right, under the menu buttons is the memory state overview.
+It is displayed in the following four columns:

 |Started||The date and time at which the request was received.|